mil4ey/Mike_Portfolio/README.md

 HI!
 I am Mike.
-And this is my SQL Portfolio! :)
+And this is my data analytics Portfolio! :)